KF Arbëria

-Klub Futbollistik Arbëria, commonly known as Arbëria, is a professional football club based in village Dobrajë e Madhe of Lipljan, Kosovo.
-The club play in the Football Superleague of Kosovo, which is the top tier of football in the country.
+Klub Futbollistik Arbëria, commonly known as Arbëria, is a professional football club based in village Dobrajë e Madhe of Lipjan, Kosovo.
+The club play in the Football Superleague of Kosovo, which is the second tier of football in the country.

 History

 Early years (1977–1990)

 In 1977, a group of villagers sent a request to the village council of Dobrajë e Madhe expressing the common will to establish a football club.
 In June of the same year, some young people from the village before the village council proposed that this team be called KF Përparimi and this team would consist of young people from the village.
 The team at the first season was led by coach Adem Brestovci and part of the team were Xhelil Gashi (GK), Elhami Llugiqi, Elmi Bublica, Enver Llugiqi, Fatmir Bytyqi, Haki Tafili, Heset Llugiqi, Ismet Uka, Nuhi Bahtiri, Nysret Llugiqi, Qemajl Rexhepi, Sali Nuredini, Skender Gashi, Sylejman Statovci, Shefqet Bahtiri, Shemsi Gashi and Xhevat Berbatovci.
 Some of the players of this team were guides for many other generations by inspiring many young people in the village over the years to play football and all this unfortunately ended temporarily in the 1990s, where due to the deteriorating situation in Kosovo, the Serbian occupators was stopped all activities (including even sports activities) throughout Kosovo.